10x-Engineers/Infinite-ISP/README.md

 | OECF  | Details |
 | -----------     |   ---   |
-| isEnable        | Enables or disables this module
+| is_enable        | Enables or disables this module
 | r_lut           | The look up table for oecf curve.
 This curve is mostly sensor dependent and is found by calibration using some standard technique

 ### Digital Gain

 | digital_gain    | Details |
 | -----------     |   ---   |
-| isEnable        | This is a essential module and cannot be disabled
+| is_enable        | This is a essential module and cannot be disabled
-| isDebug         | Flag to output module debug logs
+| is_debug         | Flag to output module debug logs
 | gain_array      | Gains array.
 User can select any one of the gain listed here.
 This module works together with AE module  |
 | current_gain    | Index for the current gain starting from zero |